repeato-qa/ios-connector/README.md

 ### 3. Build an launch app

 That's it.
 Just build and run your project via Xcode on the simulator.
-Repeato connector will find your Repeato instance, and connect to it.
+If you (re) start the app via Repeato, the connector will be started automatically and Repeato can connect to it.

 ## Installation via CocoaPods